 My Matcha Obsession

-The first recipe from this new direction for Cooking Therapy is my Matcha Creme Brulee.
-This is a recipe I have been DYING to make.
-Matcha has been a new obsession for me.
+Matcha has been a big obsession for me.
 I got a big bag of matcha powder from Chinatown, and my friend was like “You drink that much tea?”
 I said, “What you talkin’ about?
 I’m going to bake with it!”
 While I’m sure matcha tea is great, I just love thinking up matcha desserts.
+Some of my favorite matcha desserts I’ve made in the past couple years are my matcha mochi donuts, matcha tiramisu, and matcha brownies.
 Matcha has a bitterness that balances out the sugar in desserts really well.

 Unclumping the Matcha Powder